 Like many companies, we practically learned overnight how to manage our business differently with the onset of the pandemic.
 The process of placing our operating practices and guiding principles under a microscope allowed us to solidify what was working well and what we needed to improve.

 In particular, we saw the need to be more intentional about how we build a great culture.
 ProductPlan believes how employees act when nobody is looking defines company culture.
-We felt strong values of alignment become even more critical in a world where our team is all working remotely.
-We also know people want to work alongside people they trust and inspire them to be the best version of themselves.
+We felt alignment become even more critical in a world where our team is all working remotely.
+We also know people want to work alongside people they trust.

 What’s Our Secret Sauce?